 ** Word lab 4-4: Using a table as a page layout tool

-Look at the following example of a document containing a long list of names and dates:
+Look at the following sample from a long list of names and dates in a word processing program like MS-Word:

-Word won't help us, because although it provides a choice of formats when inserting dates, once dates are entered there is no way to change them.
+Word can't help us, because although it provides a choice of formats when inserting dates, once dates are entered there is no easy way to change them.

-Our data is in one program, the tool we need is in another.
+So, what if our data is in one program, and the tool we need is in another?

-Solution?
-Shepard the data from Word over to Excel.
+The solution is to shepard the data from Word over to Excel, reformat it, and then return it to Word.
 How can we send the list on a round-trip to Excel and back?
-Using a table.
+By using a table.

 Convert the list to a table and Copy and Paste it into Excel.
 There, change the date format.
 Then Copy and Paste back to Word and convert the table back into a list.